 Welcome to Cleanandsoberstoner.com, where I celebrate all things heavy, but without the aid of mind-altering drugs.
 I’m a person in long-term recovery, a licensed counselor and a part-time bass player.
-This is where I post reviews of music, do some cultural commentary and try to share what I’ve learned along the way.
+I’m also a contributor to the both the Stoner Rock Army and the Doom Charts.

 You can check out my Bandcamp profile here: https://bandcamp.com/grueller.
 This is where I buy most of my music, because of the money that goes to the bands.
 In fact, the whole reason for this site and my upcoming projects is to support the bands, as much as I can.